Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/brute-force-detection.md

 I configured the settings for a custom log search alert named `Possible Brute Force Attack`.

-The alert logic was designed to identify 10 or more failed Windows logon attempts from the same source IP and account within a five-minute window.
+The alert logic was designed to identify 10 or more failed Windows logon attempts from the same source IP and account within a five minute window.

 ![Brute Force Alert Rule Configuration](../screenshots/brute-force-alert-rule-configuration.png)